Tech Article

 The primary purpose of the three technologies is to detect and measure the distance to objects or surfaces through wave reflection and detection.
 Each system uses a high-accuracy timing device to measure how long it takes from the time that the emitted energy, be it sound or electromagnetic radiation, to travel both to and from the object or surface.
 Using this duration and the speed of the sound/radiation, the range can be accurately calculated.

 Lidar uses laser technology to emit light (photons) that has the necessary wavelength to suit the desired purpose.
-The beauty of laser technology is that it is capable of emitting light with extreme consistency; that is, in terms of its wavelength, polarisation and direction, over time.
-These properties enable the laser beam to have a very narrow range of wavelengths, giving it a distinct, singular (monochromatic) colour (if visible light) and for it to be very tightly focussed, which creates the classic long and narrow beam of light, rather than one that spreads out in all directions.
+The beauty of laser technology is that it is capable of emitting light with extreme consistency; that is, in terms of its wavelength, polarization and direction, over time.
+These properties enable the laser beam to have a very narrow range of wavelengths, giving it a distinct, singular (monochromatic) color (if visible light) and for it to be very tightly focussed, which creates the classic long and narrow beam of light, rather than one that spreads out in all directions.

 Laser wavelength is inversely proportional to the frequency and, because the speed of light in any given medium is constant, knowing one means you can determine the other.
 In a lidar application, the desired propagation and reflective properties of the laser will determine the wavelength / frequency to use.
 For example, if the lidar is being used to detect the particle concentration of a specific gas in the atmosphere, the laser wavelength must be reflective of the target particles.